-Because if you have no prior working experience on Git, then such people think Git Fork and Git Clone both are similar.
-Actually, there are a few similarities present between these two but also some differences are also there.
-So it’s suggested that first, you have learned about Git Fork and then you try to learn Git Clone so that you can easily understand the differences and similarities.
+If you have no prior working experience with Git, then such people think Git Fork and Git Clone both are similar.
+Actually, there are a few similarities between these two, but also some differences are also there.
+So it’s suggested that first, you learn about Git Fork, and then you try to learn Git Clone so that you can easily understand the differences and similarities.

-Since the basics of Git and GitHub have already been covered in our previous blog posts, now in this blog post we are going to understand:
+Since the basics of Git and GitHub have already been covered in our previous blog posts, now, in this blog post, we are going to understand the following:

 What is Git Clone or Cloning in Git?

 If you want to create a copy of a remote repository on your local machine, you can use the git clone command.
-By default, this command will save your code in a folder on your local machine that has the same name as your repository but the remote git repository remains unchanged.
+By default, this command will save your code in a local machine folder with the same name as your repository, but the remote git repository remains unchanged.

 However, if you want to choose a different name for the folder that holds your cloned code, you can specify it after the URL of the repository.